thenyeguy/ClickTrack-Vocalist/README.md

     brew install portaudio
     brew install rtmidi

-If you are not using on Mac using homebrew, you may have to modify the library path in the Makefile.
+If you are not on on Mac using homebrew, you may have to modify the library path in the Makefile.

 Once these libraries are installed, simply typing `make` will build all executables and tests.